drfloob/literate-garbanzo/README.md

 <br clear="all" />
 ## 3. Performance

-At 20,000 events per second, Network Pulse chugs along without complaint.
+At 20,000 events ingested per second, Network Pulse chugs along without complaint.
 There are 9 servers in total:

  * 3x RethinkDB cluster, with 3 partitions and 2 replications each
  * 2x Producers, which operate the mock firehose